CanRanBan/PlayniteExtensionFork-Extensions-darklinkpower/README.md

 ## Questions, suggestions and Issues

+The Wiki section (see `Help` links in the table below) contains a more detailed introduction to each extension, answers to commonly asked questions and explanations for important settings.

-Questions and everything else that does not necessarily need attention of the main developer is preferably brought up on [Playnite's Discord](https://discord.gg/BrtABqe) server in the [#extensions-support](https://discord.com/channels/365863063296933888/808419165311467630) channel.
+Other questions and everything else that does not necessarily need attention of the main developer is preferably brought up on [Playnite's Discord](https://discord.gg/BrtABqe) server in the [#extensions-support](https://discord.com/channels/365863063296933888/808419165311467630) channel.

 Suggestions like feature requests and bugs should be reported as [Issue(s)](https://github.com/darklinkpower/PlayniteExtensionsCollection/issues) on the original repository.
 Please check for existing issues with the same purpose to not create duplicates.